đŸ”„ 7 “Hidden Gaps” in BibleLife AI Reviews and Complaints 2026 USA (What Users Keep Missing

 BibleLife AI Reviews don’t emphasize enough that usage pattern changes everything.

-Some users open it once… emotional spike… then disappear.
+Some users open it once

 I did that too actually, not proud.